 For a historical look at Hull, head to the city’s Old Town, with its cobbled streets.

 You might like to walk the ‘Wilberforce Trail’ or to drop into the 16th century ‘Ye Olde White Hart’ pub in Silver Street.
 It’s where the English Civil War was plotted, according to local lore and you can see the ‘plotting parlour’ upstairs!

 Spurn Point (or Spurn Head)

-Breath-taking and unique, Spurn Point is a 3.5-mile spit of land just 50 metres wide that juts out into the North Sea, protecting the mouth of the Humber estuary.
+Breath-taking and unique, Spurn Point is a 3.5-mile spit of land just 50 metres wide jutting out into the North Sea and protecting the mouth of the Humber estuary.

 Home to diverse plants, animals, and birds like bar-tailed godwits, black redstarts and whitethroats to grassland residents like butterflies, dragonflies and moths, Spurn Point is also one of the best places in the UK to see migrating birds and take photographs.

 For a small fee, you can also climb the disused lighthouse for a fabulous 360-degree panorama view.
 Visiting Spurn Point is one of the best free days out near Hull.

 If you love cultural exploration and ancient architecture, you might like to spend your East Yorkshire days out exploring the county’s two marvellous minster churches.

 Formerly the Holy Trinity Church, the brickwork in the early 14th century Hull Minster is one of the UK’s finest examples of medieval craftsmanship.